yichengming/pine64-gt9xxf_ts/README.md

 # pine64-gt9xxf_ts
 Pine64 touchscreen driver for debian linux

-Touchscreen touch driver for Debian linux on Pine64. longsleep's Linux kernel doesn't include this driver, so you need to compile it yourself seperately.
+Touchscreen touch driver for Debian linux on Pine64. longsleep's Linux kernel doesn't include this driver, so you need to compile it yourself separately.

 I recommend you longleep's kernel first.
 Just use his upgrade scripts: